equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 You can configure Amazon Web Services (AWS) [S3](https://aws.amazon.com/s3/) buckets to  host static websites (e.g. static HTML+CSS+JavaScript website or Single Page Apps (SPA) Frontend )

-In this Article I'll show you how to set S3 bucket for custom domanin / subdomain.
+In this Article I'll show you how to set AWS S3 bucket:

+1. AWS S3 bucket as a Subdomain website
+2. AWS S3 bucket as a Custom Domain website
+3. How to secure it with `https://`

 The core principle is that you need to name yout S3 bucket same way how